intel/tcf/doc/09-api-http.rst

 Instrumentation interface: power control
 ----------------------------------------

-Means to set power to a target; implements a power rail of multiple power components that have to be powered on in a sequence defined by the administrator and powered off in reverse order.

-Allows to control power individually to each component in the sequence.

-FIXME: this section needs update
+This interface provides means to power on/off targets or the invidual components that compose the power rail of a target.

+When powering on/off the whole target, the order in which the different components of the power rail were specified is followed (reverse when off); this allows enforce strict ordering needed by some platforms.

+Power rail components might not necessarily be something that turns on or off, but they can also be:

+- delays: delay for some time, delay until something happens (eg: a USB device is detected in the server, a file appears, a certain program returns a certain value when executed)

+- service management: a program is started when powered on, killed when powered off (for example, a bridge to a JTAG)

+- setup of network tunnels, reconfiguration of hardware for propert power on conditions, ensuring buttons are released (eg: reset)...

-Allows to specify certain components as *explicit* so that they be only be powered off or on if they are specifically named, but never by default.
+Allows to specify certain components as *explicit* so that they be only be powered off or on if they are specifically named, but never by default (when then whole target is powered on/off).
 Extends to *explicit_off* (only power off if explicitly named when turning off) and *explicit_on* (only power off if explicitly named when turning on).

 .. admonition:: Rationale